 Verizon offers a good selection of phones to go with your plans, including popular flagship phones and options in mid-tier and budget categories.
-You'll find the newer iPhone 11 variants here, along with the Samsung Galaxy S20 series and the S10s.
+You'll find the newer iPhone 12 variants here, along with the Samsung Galaxy S21 series.
 It has a wide selection available, and offers them in both new and preowned conditions that gives the buyer a wide range of options.

-We thing Verizon’s superior network is worth the extra cost, if you're committed to 4G data.
+We think Verizon’s superior network is worth the extra cost, if you're committed to 5G data.
 Its expansive network and performance make it a safe bet across the US, but we advise checking coverage maps and making sure your usual usage area is well within a covered area before choosing any phone carrier.
-For 5G we can't recommend Verizon, and you should look to the likes of T-Mobile or AT&T Wireless for more consistent coverage throughout the country.
-While Verizon does offer good speeds, its coverage is severely limited right now.

 Should you choose Verizon Wireless?